-Consequence 3 (C3 - Referral to BSR and a 30 minute detention)
+Consequence 3 (C3 - Referral to Reflection Room and a 30 minute rebuild session)

-- If a pupil receives a third warning in class, they will be referred to the Behaviour Support Room (BSR). - Parents will be contacted about the incident resulting in the referral, on the same day, where possible. - Restorative work will be complete with the child upon arrival at the BSR. - Pupils start each lesson with a clean slate
+- If a pupil receives a third warning in class, they will be referred to the Reflection Room (RR). - Parents will be contacted about the incident resulting in the referral, on the same day, where possible. - Restorative work will be complete with the child upon arrival at the RR. - Pupils start each lesson with a clean slate

-All detentions will be 30 minutes in length; parents will be notified of this via the class charts app.
-Pupils may be awarded up to 2 detentions in the same school day, meaning the maximum length is 1 hour (up to 3.45pm).
-If a pupil receives more than 2 detentions in one day, a BSR placement will be put in place.
-Please note, if a pupil is placed in the BSR for multiple detentions, i.e., the remainder of the school day, they will remain in the BSR until 3.45pm.
+All rebuild sessions will be 30 minutes in length; parents will be notified of this via the class charts app.
+Pupils may be awarded up to 2 sessions in the same school day, meaning the maximum length is 1 hour (up to 4pm).
+If a pupil receives more than 2 sessions in one day, a RR placement will be put in place.
+Please note, if a pupil is placed in the RR for multiple rebuild sessions, i.e., the remainder of the school day, they will remain in the RR until 4pm.